Jarun: History

-On the night of 10–11 March 2022, Jarun a unmanned aerial vehicle operated by the Armed Forces of Ukraine crashed into Jarun, leaving behind a large crater.
+On the night of 10–11 March 2022, a Tupolev Tu-141 unmanned aerial vehicle crashed into Jarun, leaving behind a large crater.
 It flew through Hungarian airspace at an altitude of 1300 m and a speed of 700 km/h.
 While the cause has yet to be confirmed as of 2024, it was speculated that the vehicle may have been being operated out of Yarun', which was confused with the graphically identical (in Cyrillic) Jarun, following which the wrong return coordinates were inputted.